 Studies suggest that, in most women, recurrent infections are due to relapse from a persistent vaginal reservoir of organisms or endogenous reinfection with the identical strain of susceptible C. albicans 2,3.
 In other cases, recurrent infections may be caused by the resistance of non– C. albicans species to antifungal agents.
 Although Candida albicans is the pathogen identified in most patients with vulvovaginal candidiasis, other possible pathogens include Candida tropicalis and Candida glabrata.

-Recurrent infections may be caused by the resistance of non– C. albicans species that cannot be treated with traditional imidazole antifungal medications.
+Chronic or Recurrent infections may be caused by the resistance of non– C. albicans species that cannot be treated with traditional imidazole antifungal medications.

 Did you know?

 Exposure to antibiotics may negatively impact the vaginal environment: